 The new Girard-Perregaux Sea Hawk Pro 1,000M (ref.
-49950-11-633-FK6A) automatic diving watch comes in the same peculiarly shaped case that was first presented nine years ago.
-Although the ergonomics of the body is still a matter of controversy for purists and snobs, at least one thing is certain: if you are interested in a dressy diving companion, but are already tired of all those legions of Submariners and Seamasters of your co-workers, this beautiful semi-professional diving wristwatch may be the answer.
+49950-11-633-FK6A) automatic diver comes in the same peculiarly shaped case that was first presented nine years ago.
+Although the ergonomics of the body is still a matter of controversy for purists and snobs, at least one thing is certain: if you are interested in a dressy diving companion but are already tired of all those legions of Submariners and Seamasters of your co-workers, this beautiful semi-professional diving wristwatch may be the answer.

 The timekeeper’s signature shape comes courtesy of the setting crown, which is ergonomically placed at 4 o’clock and is protected from vicissitudes of life with a pair of crown guards.

 Actually, as you can see in the photos, there is only one crown guard between three and four o’clock.
 On the other side, the screw-down crown is protected with one of the massive lugs that hold the rubber strap.

 As one might have expected, visually, this is an evolution of the 2010 model.

 Sporting the same dial layout with the date window between 1 and 2 o’clock, power reserve indicator at 6 o’clock and a subsidiary seconds sub-dial between 10 and 11 o’clock, its only difference from the last year’s model is the new color scheme.

 First of all, the inevitable rotating bezel no comes in plain satin-finished steel, which makes it a trifle less dressy.

 The second is the introduction of orange accents on the dial.
 The broad minute hand, the tip of the arrow-shaped seconds hand, even a “low power” mark on the power reserve indicator are painted with this bright color greatly enhancing the Sea Hawk Pro’s legibility.